Music Performance – Voice

 - Bachelor of Music

-The vocal performance program is one of the only undergraduate programs that offers its students the opportunity to perform in fully staged opera productions in the original language with the orchestra.
-You will also have the unique opportunity to coach and work with our collaborative piano faculty and sing in ensembles conducted by our nationally and internationally recognized conductors.
+The vocal performance program is one of the only undergraduate programs that can offer the opportunity to perform in fully staged opera productions in the original language with the orchestra.
+You will also have the unique opportunity to work with collaborative piano faculty and sing in ensembles conducted by nationally and internationally recognized conductors.

 Learn more about the School of Music.

-Donovan Singletary participated finished the prestigious Lindemann Young Artist Development Program at the Metropolitan Opera and Juilliard School, and he has sung professionally around the country in a variety of concert and opera roles.
+Donovan Singletary '06 Voice Performance, completed the prestigious Lindemann Young Artist Development Program at the Metropolitan Opera and Juilliard School, now an international concert and opera performer